⭐⭐⭐ Take 4 minutes to read and improve your chess game ➡️ : This article was first published on, and is Copyright of Chessquestions.com

 Roll Up Chess Board with Numbers and Letters

 This is a classic club chess board, which is made of vinyl, is super portable and wipe clean.
-It features the letters and numbers discussed here and is the cheapest option of owning a chess board with notation, making it a perfect practice board for both your game and recording moves.
+It features the letters and numbers discussed here and is the cheapest option of owning a chess board with notation, making it a perfect practice board for both your game and recording moves of the chess pieces.

 - Square Size: 2.25″